30-Second Overview

 Rapid Infrastructure Deployment

-Taiwan's 5G base station construction speed leads globally, reflecting active investment from government and operators:
+Taiwan's 5G base station construction pace leads globally, with government subsidies accelerating the buildout timeline:

 Construction Progress Statistics: